Court Rules Against Caster Semenya, Says She Must Lower Testosterone To Compete

 The matter involves incompatible and competing rights, the court wrote: "Put simply, on one hand is the right of every athlete to compete in sport, to have their legal sex and gender identity respected, and to be free from any form of discrimination.
 On the other hand, is the right of female athletes, who are relevantly biologically disadvantaged vis-à-vis male athletes, to be able to compete against other female athletes and to achieve the benefits of athletic success.
 The decision is also constrained by the accepted, necessary, binary division of athletics into male events and female events, when there is no such binary division of athletes."

-The ruling means that Semenya would have to lower her testosterone levels in order to compete at upcoming meets, including the world championships in September.
+The ruling means that Semenya would have to lower her testosterone levels to compete at upcoming meets, including the world championships in September.